Review: 'Moonraker' (1979) Dir. Lewis Gilbert

 For many this is a daft Bond film, not least because the adventure culminates in a massive laser battle above the Earth that is just a LITTLE too out there for a James Bond film, but is also features such insanity as Roger Moore driving round St Mark's Square in a gondola-turned-hovercraft, a double-taking pigeon (the stuff of legend) and silly uses of music from other films and franchises and shouldn’t have been used at all.
 Bond rides on horseback to the theme of ‘The Magnificent Seven’ and the keypad to Drax’s secret laboratory plays the theme tune to ‘Close Encounters Of The Third Kind’.

-Bear in mind this film was shoe-horned in before the pre-planned ‘For Your Eyes Only’ in an effort to capitalise on the success of ‘Star Wars’ in 1977 and capture the worlds new-found love for science fiction.
+Bear in mind this film was shoe-horned in before the pre-planned ‘For Your Eyes Only’ in an effort to cash in on the success of ‘Star Wars’ in 1977 and capture the worlds new-found love for science fiction.
 So why not have Bond do it?
 These quirky moments pop up a little too often during the film and it’s clear that riding on the success of ‘The Spy Who Loved Me’ with that winning Broccoli production, it seemed as if 007 could do no wrong.